aselsan-research-imaging-team/bicubic-plusplus/README.md

 ## To-do list
 - [x] Publish the pre-trained x3 PyTorch model with inference & base training scripts
 - [x] Share the 48-img DIV2K JPEG Q=90 fast validation set used in the ablation studies
+- [ ] Provide inference scripts
 - [ ] Share the proposed three-stage training pipeline code
+- [ ] Share a cloud notebook for online inference and training
 - [ ] Publish C++ inference scripts and the compiled model

 ## Citation